SciRuby/rubyplot/CONTRIBUTING.md

 * Consolidate plots like bar plots into 'Multi-' plots.
 * Figure out location of the Axes title.
 * Figure out location of the legends.

+## Test infrastructure

+Since it is quite tough to generate the exact same plot with the exact same pixels on all systems, we perform automated testing by running the same plotting code twice, saving the generated files of each run in separate files then comparing them both pixel by pixel.

+To make this as smooth as possible, we use the `RSpec.configure` method to define an `after(:example)` block which will run each example twice, save the image generated by each run to a separate file and then compare both the files.

+The `after(:example)` block requires a `@figure` instance variable which it will use for performing the plotting.
+A check will be performed for the `@figure` instance variable before the example is run.

+## Artist defaults convention

+Due to nature of a viz library, each Artist tends to have many instance variables for storing various kinds of information about the Artist.